jss367/jss367.github.io/_posts/2024-07-24-a-guide-to-the-python-disassembler-module.md

 ##### Limitations

 Unfortunately, `dis` cannot do everything.
 In particular, it can only work for functions that are implemented in Python.
-Many libraries, such as Numpy and Pytorch, have functions written in C or C++.
+Many libraries, such as NumPy and PyTorch, have functions written in C or C++.
 This means that `dis` will throw an error if you try to use it on them.

 ```python